yoniblum/ENG4000-Team-A-F/README.md

 ### Gate 1

-> **_NOTE:_** For each Gate1 deliverable- Product Vision, and Agile sub-sections; please click on the subsection heading to be redirected to our team's detailed explination for that respective section.
+> **_NOTE:_** For each Gate1 deliverable- Product Vision, and Agile sub-sections; please click on the subsection heading to be redirected to our team's detailed explanation for that respective section.

 ### [Product Vision](docs/product-vision.md)